galaxyproject/galaxy-hub/src/admin/tools/External%20Display%20Applications%20Tutorial.md

 _where '<<nwwl(BASE\_URL)>>', 'APP' and qp are built-in parameters available to display applications_

-To instruct Galaxy to use this display app, we modify <tt> datatypes_conf.xml </tt> and add the following to the interval datatype:
+To instruct Galaxy to use this display app, we modify ` datatypes_conf.xml ` and add the following to the interval datatype:

 ```
 <datatype extension="interval" type="galaxy.datatypes.interval:Interval" display_in_upload="true">